thomas-tf/IEEE-CIS-fraud-detection/README.md

 7.1.
 Model Parameters Tuning

 # Get training-ready data
-To get feature engineered data, please use the below code:
+To get feature engineered data, please use the below code (assuming you are working under the /src directory):

 ```python